Welcome to Reception Class 2021-2022

-'Letters and Sounds' also teachers children how to recognise tricky words (words in our language that we cannot sound out such as the, you, they etc.) and also teaches them to spot a range of high frequency words (words which we see all the time a, at, it, and etc.) quickly and without the need to sound out.
+'Letters and Sounds' also teaches children how to recognise tricky words (words in our language that we cannot sound out such as the, you, they etc.) and also teaches them to spot a range of high frequency words (words which we see all the time a, at, it, and etc.) quickly and without the need to sound out.

-We send home 3 key words home each week (either high frequency words or tricky words) for your child to learn.
-The words your child needs to learn that week will be dotted with a pen on their HFW/Tricky word list.
+We will send home a list of high frequency and tricky words for your child to learn.
+The words your child needs to learn that week will be dotted with a pen on their HFW/tricky word list.
 Please encourage your child to learn to recognise the words by sight and once they can read them you can also extend this homework by asking them to spell them independently.

 Please click here to see our list of words- the words are also shown below in a document.

 Pick N Mix Homework

 Our homework is in the style of a 'Pick 'n' mix' and we set this half termly to match our topic.
 The children are given one sheet at the beginning of the half term term that contains lots of different activities that can be completed independently or with an adult.
 Homework is only returned at the end of the term when we have a celebration day.
 On this day the children will get to show all the tasks they have completed to the rest of the year group.
 There are lots of activities to choose from, we just ask that at least 10 are completed over the term.
 We try to make homework as fun as possible to engage all children!

 Below are some handy websites and apps to help your child with their phonics/reading.
 We use alot of these during school for our phonics lessons and for the children to access during continuous provision on the I-pads.
 We hope you find these helpful.